 - 2013, Pennsylvania: $15,000 Verdict.
 A 10-year-old girl is injured when the vehicle she is riding in strikes a State Farm insured vehicle that made a left-hand turn in front of them.
 She sustains a concussion and facial laceration as the result of the accident.
 While the concussion prevents her from participating in karate lessons for approximately six months, the facial scar is the crux of the case.
 The stitches that she received in her bottom lip create a lesion-type scar on the right side of her lower lip, with a linear scar continuing diagonally outward from the center of her chin.
 Nineteen when the case goes trial, she claims that the facial scar affected her a great deal over the years.
 She claims it looked like a bad cold sore at times, and classmates often made fun of her.
 She claims that when she met people, they would stare at her scar, making her self-conscious.
 Though she underwent scar revision surgery six years after the accident, she always intended to pursue career opportunities in modeling and now cannot due to the scar.
 The defense, who stipulated to liability, cross-examined the Plaintiff as to the fact that she apparently remained popular in school, before and after the surgery.
 A jury awards $15,000.

 - 2012, Virginia: $300,000 Settlement: Plaintiff is operating a small car.
 As he proceeds through a green light, he is struck by a large cargo van.
 Amongst other injuries, Plaintiff suffers closed head trauma resulting in a concussion, facial lacerations requiring sutures, and a hematoma under the scalp.
 Plaintiff additionally suffers a closed fracture of the upper humerus, resulting in a 15% impairment rating.
 Plaintiff’s facial lacerations require cosmetic surgery due to a misalignment of the eyebrows.
 Plaintiff claims $56,717 in past medical expenses, $5,965 in lost wages and $17,850 for future medical/cosmetic treatment.
-The defendants, the van driver, and the driver’s employer, admit liability and agree to a $300,000 settlement.
+The defendants, the van driver, and the driver’s employer admit liability and agree to a $300,000 settlement.

 - 2011, Florida: $1,050,000 Verdict.
 Plaintiff, a 32-year-old realtor, sustains facial lacerations when he is struck in the face with a glass during a fight while at a night club.
 He sustains six facial lacerations, leaving 10 inches of permanent scarring.
 He files suit against the club for negligent security, contending that the attack was foreseeable as there have been prior fights and attacks.
 He claims facial nerve damage and difficulty with raising his eyebrows and the corner of his mouth, and that his features are not slightly irregular on one side of his face.
 He claims a strange taste in his mouth though he can eat and speak normally.
 Defense counsel contends that the proper security measures were in place and that the incident boiled over in a matter of seconds and could not have been prevented.
-The jury awards $150,000 in lost wages, $100,000 in past a future medical bills, and $800,000 in past and future pain and suffering.
+The jury awards $150,000 in lost wages, $100,000 in past and future medical bills, and $800,000 in past and future pain and suffering.

 - 2011, California: $1,234,952 Verdict.
 A 44-year-old unemployed woman’s pickup truck flips when she is struck by a police vehicle responding to an emergency call.
 The police officer, exceeding speeds of 100 mph, merges onto a left shoulder to avoid a motorcycle that moves into his lane.
-When the officer attempts to steer back into the lane, he loses control, skids across the highway, and strikes Plaintiff’s truck.
+When the officer attempts to steer back into the lane, he loses control, skids across the highway, and strikes the Plaintiff’s truck.
 The truck flips onto a guardrail, bounces off, and skids on its roof for approximately 100 feet.
 Plaintiff sustains multiple lacerations to her face, as well as a partially severed ear.
 She is hospitalized for two days and undergoes a total of four procedures to repair and reconstruct her ear and facial lacerations.
 She additionally has glass removed from her face and scalp.
 A reconstruction expert determines that the motorcyclist would have been unable to see the approaching police vehicle due to the officer’s speed.
 The defense does not dispute the extent of the Plaintiff’s physical injuries or reasonableness of her medical treatment.
 Instead, defendant's counsel argues that the officer was properly responding to an emergency call and that the accident would not have occurred if not for the unsafe and illegal maneuver by the motorcyclist.
 The jury awards the Plaintiff $34,952 in economic damages and $1,200,000 in non-economic damages.

 - 2011, Ohio: $12,315 Verdict.
 Plaintiff, 18, is traveling as a passenger in her then boyfriend's car, a State Farm insured vehicle.
 The street is covered in ice, and the defendant loses control of his vehicle and strikes a tree.
 The plaintiff suffers a facial laceration that requires emergency treatment.
 Plaintiff receives over 20 stitches to repair her facial injury.
 The plaintiff alleges the defendant was negligent in failing to maintain control of the vehicle, and because of this is she is receiving stares at her job at a pet store due to its unsightly appearance.
 The defendant, the driver of the vehicle, admits liability for the accident but contends the scar is not as visible as the plaintiff alleges.
 The jury finds for the plaintiff but awards only $12,315 in damages.